1. What is the Pan-Canadian Claimants Compensation Plan, and why was it created?

 If you are unsure whether you fall under the QCAP or PCC Plan, please click here.

-According to the PCC Compensation Plan, the maximum financial compensation for eligible claimants is as follows:
+According to the PCC Compensation Plan, the maximum financial compensation for eligible Tobacco-Victims is as follows:

-Only one compensation payment will be made, based on the disease for which the claimant qualifies that provides the highest amount of compensation under the Plan.
+Only one compensation payment will be made, based on the disease for which the Tobacco-Victim qualifies that provides the highest amount of compensation under the Plan.

-The amount a claimant may receive will depend on several factors, including:
+The amount a Tobacco-Victim may receive will depend on several factors, including:

 The amounts listed above represent the maximum compensation that may be awarded.
 Even if you qualify, you may receive less than the maximum, depending on the overall number of eligible claims and the total amount available for distribution.